jkoshy01/VBA-Challenge/README.md

-Moderate:
+Moderate Solution:

  First you will design a script that will loop through all three stocks.
 Here are the following steps

- - The yearly change from the stock opened and the year of the closing price
+ - The yearly change from the stock opened price and the year of the closing price

- - Then find the percent change from what is opened to the year of what is closed
+ - Then you will find the percent change from the open price in the starting of that year to the closing price at the end of the year

  - Used the total volume of the stocks